Find out more about each on the Northern Ireland Buildings Database.

 How are buildings listed?

-We have produced a guidance document and flowchart which explains the listing process in detail:
+We have produced a guidance document which explains the listing process in detail: